|

 Option A - 50% Spouse

-spouse are still married when you die) for you and your spouse.
+spouse remains an eligible dependent) for you and your spouse.

 - This option will pay you a reduced benefit for your lifetime in